theYeeti/pact-lang.org/docs/beginner/pact-online-editor.md

 The example contracts section allows you to load example contracts directly into your editor.
 You can use this code however you’d like, and can always come back here to reload the code again if needed.

-When you first loaded [pact.kadena.io/](pact.kadena.io/) the Formal Verification contract shown here is automatically loaded.
+When you first loaded <a href="https://pact.kadena.io/" target="_blank">pact.kadena.io/</a> the Formal Verification contract shown here is automatically loaded.
 Select **view > open** to reload this contract.

 !!!
 Tip "View other Smart Contracts"
       You can also view other smart contracts.
 Select **View > Open** on any smart contract to load its code into the code editor.